opentdf/backend/README-keycloak-idp.md

 * `keycloak-bootstrap`:  A containerized script to initialize the Keycloak for use with a demo environment.
-It can be used as a reference for developing code that interacts with Keycloak and the various attribution services within the openTDF backend.
+It can be used as a reference for developing code that interacts with Keycloak and the various attribution services within the OpenTDF backend.
 The demo implementation:
   * creates the `tdf` realm
   * creates the `tdf-client` client (non-person entity -- a service account)
   * configures the client to use Virtru Protocol Mapper